 Upwey, Melbourne, Victoria, Australia

-Primary Insc: Signed lower right in black ink, 'Fred Williams'.
+Primary Insc: signed lower right in black ink, 'Fred Williams'. not dated. not titled.

 The fires that raged in the Dandenong Ranges in February and March 1968 shocked the landscape artist Fred Williams into a new perception of the environment.
 As soon as the fires abated Williams explored and recorded the altered landscape: